YUZ128pitt/OpenConstruction/README.md

 - [Source](http://www.anlab340.com/Archives/IndexArctype/index/t_id/17.html)

 ### Pre-processing
-Please downloaded the cleaned annotation and trained object detector in [Drive](https://drive.google.com/drive/folders/19cs93K78MqXO-uCOLhABv0xRhuJ3sVBP?usp=sharing)
+Please downloaded the cleaned annotation and trained object detector in [Google Drive](https://drive.google.com/drive/folders/19cs93K78MqXO-uCOLhABv0xRhuJ3sVBP?usp=sharing)

 ## Running environment
-This repro is largely based on the [MMdetection2](https://github.com/open-mmlab/mmdetection).
+This repro is largely based on the [MMDetection2](https://github.com/open-mmlab/mmdetection).
 Please follow their installation instruction.

 ## Training and testing
 -Step 1: download the config files and put it under the config folder under mmdetection.

 -Step 2: modify the file path in the config files.

--Step 3: run src/run_openconstruction_lifelong.sh
+-Step 3: run `src/run_openconstruction_lifelong.sh`

 -Step 4: enjoy^-^!
 Please cite our work if you found it helpful and contact us at yz7008@rit.edu if there is any issue.